wuyang1002431655/tango_with_django_19/manuscript/chapter-unix.md

 * your *present working directory* (the tilde, or `~`); and
 * the privilege of your user account (the dollar sign, or `$`).

+D> ### What is a Directory?
+D> Above, we refer to your present working directory.
+But what exactly is a *directory*?
+If you have used a Windows computer up until now, you'll probably know a directory as a *folder*.
+The concept of a folder is analogous to a directory - it is a cataloguing structure which can contain references to other files and directories.

 The dollar sign (`$`) typically indicates that the user is a standard user account.
 Conversely, a hash symbol (`#`) may be used to signify the user logged in has [root privileges](http://en.wikipedia.org/wiki/Superuser).
 Whatever symbol is present is used to signify that the computer is awaiting your input.

 I> ### Prompts can Differ